-- An activity duration may conflict with time constraints of the participants. - Activities may require additional non-academic and academic supports for participants to complete successfully.
+- An activity duration may conflict with time constraints of the participants. - Activities may require additional non-academic and academic supports for participants to complete successfully. - Barriers are present for students to be enrolled in concurrent education and training programs.

 The HIDOE is the eligible agency for the Adult Education Family Literacy Act (AEFLA) grant funds, Title II of the Workforce Innovation and Opportunity Act (WIOA) for Hawai'i.
 The state director for adult education is responsible for administering funds and providing oversight to grantees and is in the Office of Curriculum and Instructional Design.